 Frick Madison Shines New Light on Old Friends

-On the afternoon of March 4th, I was one of the very first people to experience Frick Madison, the Frick Collection's new installation in the Whitney Museum's former home at 945 Madison Avenue.
-The surprisingly-wonderful combination of historical art and Brutalist structure literally shines a new light on the Frick's beloved artworks.
+I was one of the first people to enjoy Frick Madison, whose combination of old art and modern architecture literally shines new light on beloved artworks.

 The Sleeve Should Be Illegal – A Unique New Book from the Frick

-Next month, The Frick Collection and DelMonico Books/D.A.P. will publish The Sleeve Should Be Illegal & Other Reflections on Art at the Frick, a book of short essays responding to works in the Frick's collection.
-I was lucky enough to receive an early pdf copy, and I really liked it!
+The Sleeve Should Be Illegal is a book of essays responding to works in the Frick’s collection.
+I received an early copy and really enjoyed it.

 Art in TV and Film: Turner’s Reichenbach Falls

-Turner's large watercolor The Great Falls of the Reichenbach appeared in a 2012 episode of BBC's television series Sherlock.
-Learn why this choice was so incredibly fitting.
+Turner’s watercolor The Great Falls of the Reichenbach appeared in a 2012 episode of the BBC series Sherlock.
+Learn why this choice was so very fitting.

 Alexander von Humboldt and the United States – A Video Tour and an Interview

-After enjoying a video tour of Alexander von Humboldt and the United States: Art, Nature and Culture at the Smithsonian American Art Museum, I spoke to the show's curator, Dr. Eleanor Harvey Jones about Alexander von Humboldt and his vast impact on American art.
+After a video tour of the Alexander von Humboldt exhibition at SAAM, I spoke to curator Dr. Eleanor Harvey Jones about Humboldt’s impact on American art.

 The Landscape Paintings of Robert Duncanson

-Robert Duncanson (1821/2-1872) was an early Hudson River School painter from the United States and Canada.
-His work is gorgeous, but we don't talk much about him today.
+Robert Duncanson was an early Hudson River School painter in the United States and Canada.
+His work is gorgeous, but we don’t talk much about him today.

 The Joys of the Dutch Golden Age